-At Lutterworth College, we are passionate about fostering a love of English, reading and the exploration of literature.
+At Lutterworth College we are passionate about fostering a love of English, reading and the exploration of literature.
 Across 7 years we are able to develop this through the sequential building of knowledge using a diverse range of fiction and non-fiction texts, as well as giving students opportunities to use the skills and knowledge gained from this exploration in their own spoken and written language.
 Students will leave Lutterworth College having built cultural capital by engaging with inspiring authors, poets, playwrights and novelists.
 They will have a passion for the subject and will continue to read for pleasure into adult life, recognising the value of it for themselves and others.
 They will be active learners who seek to enquire about how language is used, how it has changed and continues to evolve.
 We work alongside our Church of England CHRIST values to enrich how our students experience English, preparing them for a life outside of education.
+Students will recognise how English is valuable in their future careers and how the core skills of reading, writing and spoken language can and will be used in the workplace and their life beyond the classroom.
 Students are able to demonstrate these values at various points across the three years in the following ways:

-- Being Courageous in the way they empathise with the emotions explored in literature
+- Being Courageous in the way they empathise with and challenge the emotions, struggles and prejudices explored across literature

-- Being Hardworking in the way they approach all of their work
+- Being Hard-working in the way they approach the succinct and apt choice of evidence to support their opinions

 - Being Inspirational in the topics they choose to speak about in presentations